Naif490/Naif490/README.md

 - interested in myself
 - 🌱 I’m currently planing to learn
 - 💞️ I’m not looking bad
-- 📫 How to reach me ...naif_emam
+- 📫 How to reach me     naif_emam

 <!---
 Naif490/Naif490 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.